Student Mistreatment Policy

 Confidentiality

 The SRA holds all communications with those seeking assistance in confidence, and does not disclose confidential communications unless given permission to do so.
-The SRA will not keep any permanent records about the student or the information shared.
 Students can submit anonymous concerns and even the fact of the student visit or conversation with the SRA is confidential.
 Substance of matters discussed in the office will remain confidential but the SRA will report general, de-identified trends of issues to provide feedback to the Dean and designees and to advocate systems change when appropriate.
 The only exceptions to this privilege of confidentiality are 1) where there appears to be imminent risk of serious harm, 2) compliance with MSU Title IX mandated reporting, and 3) court order.

 The SADAA and other investigators and decision-makers will strive to maintain confidentiality to the full extent appropriate, consistent with the need to resolve the matter effectively and fairly.
 The parties, persons interviewed in the investigation, persons notified of the investigation, and persons involved in the proceedings will be advised of the need for discretion and confidentiality.
 Inappropriate breaches of confidentiality may result in disciplinary action.